Kitchen Pass Through Window Ideas For Entertaining

 Accordion Window – This type of casement slides to either one or two sides of the frame.
 Accordion windows is especially ideal if you have a bigger or wider area where you need a pass-through.
 This is usually the choice for bigger openings.

 When looking for kitchen pass through casement ideas its best to consider your home’s layout to determine the style for you.
-You can try using kitchen design software to enter your exact specifications and visualize your ideas.
+You can try using kitchen software to redesign your space by entering your exact specifications and visualizing your ideas.

 Window to Outside Patio